tjhowse/factory_boardgame_public/rules.md

 These pices allow resources to be bought and sold between your factory and the market.
 See "The Market", below.

-NOTE: The above picture shows a specific resource symbol on the Market tile.
+NOTE: Some of the pictures in these rules show a specific resource symbol on the Market tile.
 Ignore that.

 ### Generators